What will the Skylake era bring us in the family of the "Core The most economical and efficient? The answers are inside

-One of the most significant revolutions that Intel's Broadwell generation brought with it was the new Core M processor family, which took the ultra-low-cost Y subprocessors even more compact - to the point that they could actually run tablets of no size and weight.
-From those based on chips ARM And run a system Android או iOS.
+One of the most significant revolutions brought about by Intel's Broadwell generation was the new Core M processor family, which took the ultra-economical Y subprocess processors and made them even more compact - so much so that they could actually run tablets that were no different in size and weight From those based on chips ARM And run a system Android או iOS.

-The performance, as it were, was not spectacular, and in the context of birth control, even had difficulty running basic windows system functions in some cases - but the ability to get a computer Windows A whole that is very thin and quiet was wonderful.
+The performance, obviously, was not spectacular and in the context of birth cords even had difficulty running basic functions in the Windows system in some cases - but the ability to get a computer Windows A whole that is very thin and quiet was wonderful.
 And unprecedented.

-Now we get the technical details about the second-generation Core M processors, from today's Skylake era Intel, Which claims to take full advantage of the production process at14 nm And become the most prominent mobile product in the wide range of the chip giant.
-Do they have a chance of succeeding in the task, or are we expected to have another generation that looks great but operates in a very mediocre way?
-You are welcome to judge for yourself.
+Now we get the technical details about the second-generation Core M processors, from today's Skylake era Intel, Which purports to take full advantage of the 14 nm manufacturing process and become the most prominent mobile product in the wide variety of chipset.
+Do they have a chance of succeeding on the mission, or do we expect another generation that looks great but operates in a very mediocre way?
+Feel free to judge for yourself.

 The basic model will be the Core m3 6Y30 (yes, note the switching change that on the one hand brings the Core M processors to the rest of the Core models, but at the same time makes sure to differentiate them from the Core i brand we all know) Operate at a constant base frequency of 900MHz and a maximum turbo frequency of up to 2.2GHz.
 The big leap forward will be the Core 5Y6 core model, which will offer a high base frequency of almost 54 per cent of 20GHz and a significantly enhanced maximum turbo frequency of 1.1GHz.
 Alongside it, the Core M2.7 5Y6 model will offer a high maximum turbo frequency at 57MHz, plus a wink to the business market in the form of support for the TXT capabilities that are part of the enterprise vPro services range Intel.